Micro Market Recovery Program

 The program is based on three principles: strategic targeting of resources to small geographies, collaborative deployment of those resources by private, public and non-profits partners, and comprehensively utilizing those resources to address the specific needs of families, buildings and blocks.

 Anyone interested in purchasing a home or developing real estate in one of the targeted areas should contact the appropriate community partner listed below.
 Existing residents seeking financial assistance toward homeownership should do the same.
-General inquiries regarding MMRP can be directed to Assistant Commissioner Will Edwards at the Department of Housing, email@example.com.
+General inquiries regarding MMRP can be directed to Assistant Commissioner Will Edwards at DOH, email@example.com.